Orise-Innovations/Twin_Rotor_Research_Platform/docs/User_Guide.md

 For 99% use cases the above two functions will suffice there is one more way to plot functions but that is a bit more trickier so use it only if you have a real need for it.

-### Plotting by providing a function to calculate data from raw readings.
+###  13.2. <a name='Plottingbyprovidingafunctiontocalculatedatafromrawreadings.'></a>Plotting by providing a function to calculate data from raw readings.
 This is a older function to plot data that is convenient in some cases but require some familiarity with python to use effectively, consider the following example

 ```python